 The family owns relics from the original Conradi winery including an original ledger kept by the Conradi family.
 This book contains a list of purchases and purchase prices (hand-written in pencil, including by family member Carl Conradi) from the early 1900’s.
 Guests who drove here from the Napa side, would have taken the very windy Spring Mountain Road.
 Before this road really starts to climb it becomes quite narrow to pass through two very large and tall Redwood trees.
 A photo hangs on the wall in the tasting room from the early 1900’s from when this road was dirt – showing an old wagon passing between these two same trees.

 The winery sometimes can be popular with small tour groups on the weekends.
 For a boutique “mountain” winery with a relatively long history and acclaim, their prices are very reasonable – they have a price range from quite affordable (by Napa standards) up to their more limited production collector wines.

-A small picnic area is site.
+A small picnic area is site and can be used by guests with prior reservations.
 Stand in front of the winery and look down at the vineyard – to the right of the pond, surrounding the edge of the vineyard one will see all their pole mounted solar panels.
 These provide much of the power for the winery as well as the several homes on site.